 Several core profiles and buried contamination scenarios were evaluated with the model.
-These core profiles are based on concentrations in sediment within the federal navigation channel (FNC) that are considered conservatively high concentrations.
+These core profiles are based on PCB concentrations in sediment within the federal navigation channel (FNC) that are considered conservatively high concentrations.
 The core profiles evaluated are as follows:

-• Two specific core profiles having buried contamination of PCBs: LDW21-SC572 and LDW21-SC554 (Figure K2-1).
-Core LDW21-SC572 is located in RAA 14/15/16 (Figure 6-2c of the Pre-Final [90%] RD Basis of Design Report [BODR]) and Core LDW21-SC554 is located between RAA 4/5/6 and 12 (Figure 6-2b of the BODR).
-These two cores were selected because they represented worst-case buried contamination core profiles as discussed with EPA.
-LDW21-SC572 had an elevated PCB concentration at a depth of 30 cm (when overlying shoal sediment depth is conservatively ignored), and LDW21-SC554 had the highest buried PCB concentration, observed at a depth greater than 4 feet.
-Values for PCB concentration, total
+Two specific core profiles having buried contamination of PCBs: LDW21-SC572 and LDW21-SC554 (Figure K2-1).
+Core LDW21-SC572 is located in RAA 14/15/16 (Figure 6-2c of the Final [100%] RD Basis of Design Report [BODR]) and Core LDW21-SC554 is located between RAA 4/5/6 and 12 (Figure 6-2b of the BODR).
+These two cores were selected because

-&lt;sup>2 EPA's 2014 ROD anticipates that subsurface buried contamination will remain in some areas, subject to the specific criteria defined in the ROD (EPA 2014).
+2 EPA's 2014 ROD anticipates that subsurface buried contamination will remain in some areas, subject to the specific criteria defined in the ROD (EPA 2014).
 EPA's determination was based on a variety of analyses in the Feasibility Study, including the potential for scour from river flows and vessels.
 Therefore, EPA's ROD already accounts for likely exposure of buried contamination from potential scour associated with physical processes.